 - Joy Lorraine Cosmetics offers an advanced protection sunscreen (SPF 30) for the face that protects against UVA and UVB rays.
 Creme blend and stick foundations (SPF 15) are also available.

 - Nyraju offers a daytime solar defense mineral moisturizer (SPF 30) that blends into the skin.

 - Specific Beauty offers a water resistant and broad spectrum (SPF 30) active radiance day moisturizer that is light weight and oil free.

-- The Butter Bar Skincare offers a natural (SPF 15) melan-in skin nourishing lotion for the body.
+- The Butter Bar Skincare offers a melan-in skin nourishing lotion for the body with natural sun protection.

 - Unsun offers diverse SPF products that can be found on their products page.
 These include a SPF 30 mineral face sunscreen, a SPF 15 hand cream, and several SPF 18 lip tints.